Guidance

 You can usually only apply for one supplemental action with a base action, unless indicated otherwise in the action.

-• after the base action, so it’s in a different SFI agreement – the supplemental action will last for its duration (which may be different to the base action)
+If you’ve already entered land into a base action in an existing SFI agreement, you can apply for the relevant supplemental action in your application for the re-opened SFI 2024.
+This is because you can apply for the supplemental action after the base action, so it’s in a different SFI agreement.
+The supplemental action will last for its duration (which may be different to the base action).

-If you have an existing agreement for the SFI 2023 offer which contains a base action (AHL2, LIG1 or LIG2), you’ll be able to apply for eligible supplemental actions in a separate agreement for the expanded SFI offer.
-The RPA will publish further guidance on when you can do this.
+If you have an existing agreement for the SFI 2023 offer which contains a base action (AHL2, LIG1 or LIG2), you can apply for eligible supplemental actions in a separate agreement for the re-opened SFI 2024 offer.

 2. When and how much you’ll get paid